 Lachin: the mountain gateway to Karabakh

-A guide to Lachin, the mountainous western gateway to Karabakh — its strategic setting, the road that connects the region, and what travelers should understand about this crossroads town.
+A guide to Lachin, the mountainous western gateway to Karabakh — its strategic setting, the road that connects the region, and its crossroads history.

 Some towns matter because of where they sit.
 Lachin is one of them.
 Set in the mountains on the western side of Karabakh, it has always been a crossroads — the point where routes, valleys and regions meet.
 Understanding Lachin helps a traveler understand how the whole of Karabakh connects together.